 Our work can be seen as an extension of the literature on free entry in homogeneous product markets.
 Mankiw and Whinston (1986) show that in a symmetric homogeneous product market with free entry and non-decreasing marginal cost (MC) where in the quantity-setting stage (i) the total quantity increases with the number of firms and (ii) the business-stealing effect is present, entry is never insufficient by more than one firm.
-Amir et al. (2014) extend these results to the case of mildly decreasing MC, showing that still under business-stealing competition, entry is never insufficient by more than one firm.
-We extend the result of Amir et al. (2014) to the case of competition under overlapping ownership, showing that under business-enhancing competition, entry is always insufficient.
+Amir, Castro and Koutsougeras (2014) extend these results to the case of mildly decreasing MC, showing that under business-stealing competition, entry is never insufficient by more than one firm.
+We extend those results to the case of competition under overlapping ownership, showing that under business-enhancing competition, entry is always insufficient.
 However, we show that under business-stealing competition, overlapping ownership can lead to insufficient entry (by more than one firm) when returns to scale are decreasing.